Develop a new reality.

 XR-1’s <20 ms latency is so low that professionals can explore mixed realities just as they would experience the real world.
 That means you can create, discuss, collaborate and even drive a car in mixed reality in a way that feels completely real and natural.

-Because XR-1’s depth sensors allow it to understand the 3D structure of the real world, developers can use it to build depth-aware applications where virtual and real objects interact seamlessly.
+Because XR-1’s depth sensors allow it to understand the 3D structure of the real world, developers can use it to build depth-aware applications where augmented and real objects interact seamlessly.